reinierdevalk/abtab/README.md

     $ brew install python

-To update to or install a specific version rather than the latest, add `@x.y.z` -- e.g., `python@3.12.0`.
+To install or update to a specific version rather than the latest, add `@x.y.z` -- e.g., `python@3.12.0`.

 #### Windows
 To install or update Python, run the Cygwin `setup` tool.

-### 3. Installation path
+### 3. Locating the installation path
 #### macOS, using Homebrew
 Homebrew installs Python in `/usr/local/opt/`.
-You can confirm the installation path with
+You can confirm the installation path by running

     $ brew --prefix python